Paulista Republican Party

-The Paulista Republican Party (Partido Republicano Paulista, PRP) was a Brazilian political party founded on April 18, 1873 during the Itu Convention and sparked the first modern republican movement in Brazil.
+The Paulista Republican Party (Partido Republicano Paulista, PRP) was a Brazilian political party founded on April 18, 1873 during the Convention of Itu and sparked the first modern republican movement in Brazil.

 Its followers were called perrepistas.
 PRP was the predominant political party in the state of São Paulo throughout the First Brazilian Republic.
 At the federal level, it allied, in most cases, with the Mineiro Republican Party (PRM) in elections and power alternation through the coffee with milk politics.

 During its active period, the party elected four presidents of the republic: Campos Salles (1898), Rodrigues Alves (1902 and 1918), Washington Luís (1922), and Júlio Prestes (1930).

 PRP was dissolved on December 2, 1937, during the Estado Novo.